-- Services that are available to the individual under a program funded under Section 10 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (20 U.S.C.
-1401 et. seq.).
-Documentation that funding is not available to the individual for the service under these programs shall be maintained in the service plan of each member receiving prevocational services. - Services available to the individual that duplication or replace education or related services defined in the Individuals with Disabilities Education Act. - Compensation to members for participating in prevocational services. - Support for members volunteering in for-profit organization and businesses other than for-profit organizations, or businesses that have formal volunteer programs in place (e.g. hospitals, nursing homes), and support for members volunteering to benefit the service provider. - The provision of vocational services delivered in facility-based settings where individuals are supervised for the primary purpose of producing goods or performing services where services are aimed at teaching skills for specific types of jobs rather than general skills.

-• A prevocational service plan with the goal or purpose of the service documented as maintaining or supporting the individual in continuing prevocational services or any employment situation similar to sheltered employment.
+- ♦ Services that are available to the individual under a program funded under Section 110 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (20 U.S.C.
+1401 et seq.).
+Documentation that funding is not available to the individual for the service under these programs shall be maintained in the service plan of each member receiving prevocational services. - Services available to the individual that duplicate or replace education or related services defined in the Individuals with Disabilities Education Act (20 U.S.C.
+1401 et seq.). - Compensation to members for participating in prevocational services. - Support for members volunteering in for-profit organizations and businesses other than for-profit organizations, or businesses that have formal volunteer programs in place (e.g., hospitals, nursing homes), and support for members volunteering to benefit the service provider. - ◆ The provision of vocational services delivered in facility-based settings where individuals are supervised for the primary purpose of producing goods or performing services or where services are aimed at teaching skills for specific types of jobs rather than general skills. - A prevocational service plan with the goal or purpose of the service documented as maintaining or supporting the individual in continuing prevocational services or any employment situation similar to sheltered employment.

+Respite

-Respite What: Respite care services are services provided to the member that gives temporary relief to the usual caregiver and provides all the necessary care that the usual caregiver would provide during that time period.
+Respite care services are services provided to the member that gives temporary relief to the usual caregiver and provides all the necessary care that the usual caregiver would provide during that time period.
 The purpose of respite care is to enable the member to remain in the member's current living situation.

-Specialized respite means respite provided on a staff-to-member ratio of one-to- one or higher for members with specialized medical needs requiring monitoring or supervision provided by a licensed registered nurse or licensed practical nurse.
-Group respite means respite provided on a staff-to-member ratio of less than one- to-one.
-Basic individual respite means respite provided on a staff-to-member ratio of one- to-one or higher for members without specialized medical needs that would require care by a licensed registered nurse or licensed practical nurse.
-Where: Respite may be provided in: The member's home, Another family's home, Camps, Organized community programs (YMCA, recreation centers, senior citizens' centers, etc.), ICF/ID, RCF/ID, Hospital, Nursing facility, Skilled nursing facility, Assisted living program, Adult day care center, Foster group care, Foster family home, or DHS licensed daycare.
-Respite provided outside the member's home or outside a facility in locations covered by the facility's licensure, certification, accreditation, or contract must be approved by the parent, guardian, or usual caregiver and IDT, and must be consistent with the way the location is used by the general public.
+- Specialized respite means respite provided at a ratio of one or more staff to one member for individuals with specialized medical needs requiring monitoring or supervision provided by a licensed registered nurse or licensed practical nurse. - Group respite means respite provided at a ratio of one staff to two or more members. - Basic individual respite means respite provided at a ratio of one staff to one member for individuals who do not have specialized medical needs that would require care by a licensed registered nurse or licensed practical nurse.

+Where: Respite may be provided in:

+- ♦ The member's home.

+- Another family's home,

+- ◆ Camps,

+- Organized community programs (YMCA, recreation centers, senior citizens' centers, etc.),

+- ◆ ICF/ID,

+- ♦ RCF/ID.

+- Hospital,

+- Nursing facility,

+- Skilled nursing facility,

+- Assisted living program,

+- Adult day care center,

+- Foster group care,

+- ♦ Foster family home, or

+- ♦ DHS licensed daycare.

+Respite provided outside the member's home or outside a facility in locations covered by the facility's licensure, certification, accreditation, or contract must be approved by the parent, guardian, or primary caregiver and interdisciplinary team, and must be consistent with the way the location is used by the general public.
 Respite in these locations may not exceed 72 continuous hours.

-Does not include: Services shall not be reimbursable if the living unit is otherwise reserved for persons on a temporary leave of absence.
+Services shall not be reimbursable if the living unit is otherwise reserved for persons on a temporary leave of absence.

-Respite cannot be provided to members residing in the family, guardian, or usual caregiver's home during the hours in which the usual caregiver is employed unless the member is attending a 24-hour residential camp program.
+Respite cannot be provided to members residing in the family, guardian, or usual caregiver's home during the hours that the usual caregiver is employed unless it is in a camp setting.